yriyazi/Colorful-Image-Colorization/README.md

 The **Colorful Image Colorization** project builds upon the work of Richard Zhang, Phillip Isola, and Alexei A. Efros, aiming to make colorization accessible and effective using deep learning techniques.

-For further understanding and context, explore the code and content within each directory.
+Explore the code and content within each directory for further understanding and context.

 ## Contact

-If you have any questions, suggestions, or contributions related to this project or any aspect of image colorization, please feel free to contact us at [project_email@example.com](mailto:project_email@example.com).
+If you have any questions, suggestions, or contributions related to this project or any image colorization aspect, please contact us at [iyasiniyasin98@gmail.com](mailto:iyasiniyasin98@gmail.com).
 Your engagement and feedback are highly appreciated!